junxit/us-congress-bills-114/bill.md

   - **(2)** in subsection (c)—
     - **(A)** in paragraph (1), by striking “rule” and inserting “rule or order”;
     - **(B)** in paragraph (2)—
-      - **(i)** in subparagraph (A), by striking “a rule under subsection (a) or for which data is being developed pursuant to such a rule” and inserting “a rule, order, or consent agreement under subsection (a) or for which data is being developed pursuant to such a rule, order, or consent agreement”;
+      - **(i)** in subparagraph (A), by striking “a rule under subsection (a) or for which data is being developed pursuant to such a rule” and inserting “a rule, order, or consent agreement under subsection (a) or for which data are being developed pursuant to such a rule, order, or consent agreement”;
       - **(ii)** in subparagraph (B), by striking “such rule or which is being developed pursuant to such rule” and inserting “such rule, order, or consent agreement or which is being developed pursuant to such rule, order, or consent agreement”; and
       - **(iii)** in the matter following subparagraph (B), by striking “the rule” and inserting “the rule or order”;
     - **(C)** in paragraph (3)(B)(i), by striking “rule promulgated” and inserting “rule, order, or consent agreement”; and